agasuchecka/agasuchecka/README.md

 # 👩🏻‍💻 About Me
 My name is Aga, and I am a *Software Tester*.
-In 2018 I graduated from university with a Master’s degree in English studies.
-After graduating, I worked briefly as an English teacher and then moved to a corporate job in clinical trials documentation.
-In the meantime, I was also doing some translation and proofreading.
-I entered the world of IT as a Service Desk Agent and then promptly switched to a Technical Writer job.
-My mind was then already set on Software Testing, so I soon took an opportunity to become a Manual Tester of mobile applications.
-Currently, I continue to work in manual and automated testing.
+I currently work in manual and automated testing of banking apps.

 # 🛠️ Tech Skills